lostmartian/CovidRecognizer/README.md

 ![version](https://img.shields.io/badge/keras-v2.2.5-blue.svg)
 ![version](https://img.shields.io/badge/nibabel-v3.2.1-green.svg)

+The colab notebooks of this project can be accessed from the models folder of this repository.

 ## AIM:

 Classifying whether the the patient is covid positive or negative based on their lung's CT Scan analysis.
 Performing lung and infection segmentation if the patient is covid positive.